ybaryshnikova/monitoring-meetup/README.md

 kube-prometheus-stack is a collection of Kubernetes manifests, Grafana dashboards, and Prometheus rules combined with documentation and scripts that provides Kubernetes cluster monitoring with Prometheus using the Prometheus Operator.
+- Prometheus Operator
+- Grafana
+- AlertManager

+Resource is an object managed by Kubernetes (pod, namespace, deployment, service, etc.).
+Custom resources are objects that are not part of the Kubernetes core API, but are instead defined by the user.

 Add repository to install kube-prometheus-stack chart from `helm repo add prometheus-community https://prometheus-community.github.io/helm-charts`